-We all have a role to play in adapting to our changing climate.
+Everyone has a role to play in adapting to our changing climate.
 Governments, businesses, communities and households each have different but complementary roles.

-The Roles and Responsibilities for Climate Change Adaptation in Australia were agreed by the then Council of Australian Governments’ (COAG’s) Select Council on Climate Change in 2012.
+The Roles and Responsibilities for Climate Change Adaptation in Australia were agreed to by the then Council of Australian Governments’ (COAG’s) Select Council on Climate Change in 2012.

 These roles and responsibilities for different levels of government are broadly set out below.